How to generate Semolina model classes from warehouse views

 Handle TODO comments

-When a field’s SQL type has no clean Python equivalent (GEOGRAPHY, VARIANT, ARRAY, MAP, STRUCT), codegen emits a TODO comment rather than guessing:
+When a field’s SQL type has no clean Python equivalent (GEOGRAPHY, VARIANT, ARRAY, MAP, STRUCT), codegen types the field as Any and drops the raw warehouse type into a TODO comment rather than guessing:

 Exit codes